shubhampersia/Server-Client-Communication/README.md

 # Server-Client-Communication
-This is a self developed basic working model of TCP and UDP server-client communication protocals.
+This project is based on Client Server Communication using TCP/IP protocol.

 ## How To Run
 Step 1.
 Download the source code to system in zip format or clone repo.